tidwall/buntdb/README.md

 ## Setting and getting key/values

-To set a value you must open a read/write tranasction:
+To set a value you must open a read/write transaction:

 ```go
 err := db.Update(func(tx *buntdb.Tx) error {